lightningpwr28/project-soap/Design Document.md

 ## Part One: Detect the Expletive
 At first, I thought YouTube's auto-created subtitles would do the trick.
-They don't catch everything, so it's back to square one.'
+They don't catch everything, so it's back to square one.

 ## Part Two: Scrub the Audio Clean
 Use ffmpeg!
 It should have bindings in just about every language.